 Maybe you’re one of the fabulous people (like me!) who choose to work at one of these summer camps!
 If you’re super cool, you’ve chosen a residential camp somewhere!
 I’ve worked at summer camps of all kinds – West, East, day camp, performing arts, traditional, etc. and in every kind of position – teacher, cabin counselor, administrator, department head, program director, head counselor, unit leader, etc. If you can’t tell, I’ve been through a lot of summer camping and it’s become a fun part of my life story.
 As someone who didn’t “camp” traditionally as a kid, I’m pretty shocked that I love it so much in adulthood.

-Related: Read more of my summer camp posts! – Preparing for Camp with Name Bubbles
+Related Posts: Read more of my summer camp posts! – Preparing for Camp with Name Bubbles

 With that in mind, I’ve created this list of 10 Must-Have Items for Summer Camp Counselors based on my past experiences.
 Remember, each camp is different and may provide different items to staff members.
 Depending on where the camp you’re working at is located, you may need to pack a few different location-based items that I haven’t listed here.
 If you’re about to head to summer camp, make sure you check out your camp’s recommended packing list – they’re usually a great place to start!
 Especially when it comes to clothing!

 Related Posts: Use Rakuten to get cash back on your pre-camp shopping!
 Get $10 for signing up! – Now Available on Amazon: My Very Own Summer Camp Story – What I Packed for Summer Camp in 2021